Menace13/RoA-Workshop-Templates/Templates/Attacks/true_teleportation.md

 //Alternate stage collide function.
 This must go at the end of attack_update.
 #define stage_collide_alt {
     ///stage_collide_alt(x1, y1, x2, y2, prec)
-    //This recursive script checks from (x1, y1) to (x2, y2) for the location of the x or y
+    //This recursive script checks from (x1, y1) to (x2, y2) for the location of coordinates
-    //coordinate of the edge of the stage along that line.
+    //of the edge of the stage along that line, returning it as an array formated: [x, y].
     //
     //This script assumes that there is a collision at (x2,y2) and would need to be modified
     //if this is not assumed in order to function properly.